 Registration with Protegrity API Playground is straightforward

 Once registered, you will receive an email from us.
-It will include your temporary password and your API key.
-Note: You will need both to make any calls to the Playground.
+It will include your temporary password and API key.
+You will need them to authenticate with the Playground.

-Welcome Email with your temporary password and API key
+Welcome Email with your unique API key and password

 Login

-In return, you will receive a JWT Token.
-The token, alongside your API Key is your means of authorization.
-All data transformation requests going to the Playground require those elements.
+endpoint.
+On a successful login, you will receive a JWT Token.
+The token, alongside your API Key will be used to authorize the API requests to the Playground going forward.

 The JWT Token expires every 24 hours.
 To renew it, go to the /login